 The core courses for the Mathematics and Science Education Ph.D. must include a minimum of 43 semester hours of graded course work beyond the master's degree.
 (Requirements are shown in the Advising Sheet, Appendix A.) These graded courses are listed in the "Core Program" section of the POS form.
 Details on these courses are provided in later sections.
 Generally, only graduate-level WSU and transfer courses can be included in the Program of Study.
 No course used for a previously completed masters or doctoral degree may be used.
-However, your doctoral program committee may approve up to 12 credits of non-graduate credit (300- or 400-level courses at WSU) for your program of study.
+However, your doctoral program committee may approve up to 12 credits of non-graduate credit (300- or 400-level courses from WSU) for your program of study.
 Any course included in the POS in which a grade of "C-" or below is earned must be repeated as a graded course (cannot be repeated on an S/F basis).

 In the "Research and Additional Studies" section of the program, list the Special Projects (Tch_Lrn 600, SpEd 600) and Doctoral Research, Dissertation, and/or Examination (Ed_MthSc 800) credits you plan to take, as well as courses taken on an S/F basis.
 You must enroll in Ed_MthSc 800 in the semesters in which you take your comprehensive assessment examination and work on your dissertation.
-Your program must include a minimum of 20 credits of Ed MthSc 800.
+Your program must include a minimum of 20 credits of Ed MthSc 800 (S/U grading).

 The POS must be typed and circulated to the faculty members you asked to serve on your doctoral committee for their initial approval.
 The Program of Study is submitted through a student's myWSU account.
-Although Graduate School policy requires that this form be completed no later than the third semester of graduate work, of if you are a part-time student, no later than your sixth semester, or completion of 24 credits, whichever comes first, you are encouraged to submit it shortly after your first semester of course work, if you are a full-time student, or, if you are a part-time student, during your fifth semester or after completion of 20 credits.
+Although Graduate School policy requires that this form be completed no later than the third semester of graduate work, we recommend no later than completion of 20 credits, whichever comes first.